yyaadet/AIGC/README.md

 1. Use your language to write prompt, for example chinese.
 2. One submit could generate multiple images.
 Improve your prompt writing speed.
 3. Support preserve options of medium and style and artist and resolution.
+4. Analysis your usage habits.
+Help you discover best prompt words.

 We support [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and [stable-diffusion-2-1](https://huggingface.co/stabilityai/stable-diffusion-2-1) now.